orinocoelm/cheat-sheets/Node-gulp-frontend-dev.md

 **3.** If jQuery required, `npm install jquery --save`

-**Note:** the save option adds dependencies to the *package.json* file so that if you delete or do not have a node-modules folder, you can recreate the folder and their contents by running: 'npm install'.
+**Note:** the save option adds dependencies to the *package.json* file so that if you delete or do not have a node-modules folder, you can recreate the folder and their contents by running: `npm install`.

 **4.** Install gulp. `npm install gulp --save-dev`